gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy expected to be locked up next to Edson.
 Instead,
-a Marine ushered her up steeply-laddered steps to the hovercraft's cockpit.
+Captain Kerse ushered her up steeply-laddered steps to the hovercraft's cockpit.
 "Have a seat," Doctor Johel said, gesturing at the padded chair to the left of hers.

-"And buckle up,"
+"And buckle up."
-a familiar voice said.
-Captain Kerse turned around in her seat and gave Iffy a wolf-like grin.
+Captain Kerse took another seat and gave Iffy a wolf-like grin.
 "This yobbo was built for shock and awe, not comfort."

 Iffy limped over to the chair